-[Pursuant to Section 204(1) of the Companies Act, 2013 and Rule 9 of the Companies (Appointment and Remuneration Personnel) Rules, 2014]
+[Pursuant to Section 204(1) of the Companies Act, 2013 and Rule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014]

+To,

+The Members

-To, The Members Dedicated Freight Corridor Corporation of India Limited 5th Floor, Supreme Court Metro Station Building Complex New Delhi -110001 CIN: U60232DL2006GOI155068
+5th Floor, Supreme Court Metro Station Building Complex New Delhi -110001

 We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Dedicated Freight Corridor Corporation of India Limited (hereinafter called "the Company").
 Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing our opinion thereon.